-Crucial to video production is the ability to really listen to, and understand the clients’ needs – and to respect their budgets and deadlines.
+Crucial to video production is the ability to really understand the clients’ needs – and to respect their budgets and deadlines.
 But even that is not enough.

 As video explodes across the web, competition for “eyeballs” gets greater, videos get more sophisticated and clients’ needs and expectations get higher – with the inevitable result that their films become more expensive and more complicated to produce.
 Yet despite ever-improving technology, producing videos won’t get easier (or cheaper) because progress is relentless.